cydy8001/Network-Load-Balancer/README.md

 ## Run Maven
 Maven contains many dependencies.
 So, it is important to download all dependencies required.
-If you are using Intellij, you can right click the 4 pom.xml files and load the dependencies.
+If you are using Intellij, you can right-click the 4 pom.xml files and load the dependencies.
 In your Run Edit configuration: Allow multiple instances in Provider.

 ## Config
-You can modify the application.yml file under the resources folder.
+You can modify the application.yml file under the resources' folder.
 ```agsl
 server:
   port: 8000